efueger/gitlist.io/README.md

 This is the Read Me file for the Gitlist.io

 Today 13.
-October 2013 i have launched with my CO the gitlist Project.
+October 2013 i have launched the gitlist Project.
-This is Start Up which do you can Upload your Gits from z.B.
-Github etc. and Link and List it to the Gitlist.
+ Do you can Upload your Gits from z.B.
+Github etc. and List it to the Gitlist.

 Do you can Update your Profile and Set your Profile Image and create a list with your Gits.
 You can follow each other Developers from all over the World or Globe.